What is La Niña and What Does it Mean for the Ski Season

 La Niña vs. El Niño

 La Niña means that the sea surface temperatures in a large area of the central and eastern equatorial Pacific Ocean (around the equator) are below normal.
 Conversely, El Niño means that sea surface temperatures are above normal in the eastern tropical Pacific Ocean, and that there’s higher-than-normal air pressure over the western Pacific.
-These sea surface temperature fluctuations can significantly influence global weather patterns, especially during the winter for the U.S.
+These sea surface temperature fluctuations can significantly influence global weather patterns, especially during winter in the U.S.

 This strong influence on winter weather is important because it provides some confidence in the seasonal snow forecast ahead of the start of the ski season.
 Many people, and even meteorologists, are skeptical of long-range weather forecasts, and especially those that purport to predict amounts of snow or rain several months into the future.
 Forecasts aren’t typically very instructive for an entire winter in the absence of La Niña or El Niño events.
 However, when El Niño or La Niña events influence the weather patterns, meteorologists often can provide a more confident seasonal forecast by looking at snowfall and weather patterns from past La Niña seasons.
 In short, La Niña gives us a historical guide to forecasting the future.